Foreign relations of India: Africa

 Relations between India and Namibia are warm and cordial.

 India was one of SWAPO's earliest supporters during the Namibian liberation movement.
 The first SWAPO embassy was established in India in 1986.
-India's observer mission was converted to a full High Commissioner on Namibia's independence day of 21 March 1990.
+India's observer mission was converted to a full High Commissioner on Namibia's Independence Day of 21 March 1990.
 India has helped train the Namibian Air Force since its creation in 1995.
-The two countries work closely in mutual multilateral organisations such as the United Nations, Non-Aligned Movement and the Commonwealth of Nations.
-Namibia supports expansion of the United Nations Security Council to include a permanent seat for India.
+The two countries work closely in mutual multilateral organisations such as the United Nations, the Non-Aligned Movement and the Commonwealth of Nations.
+Namibia supports the expansion of the United Nations Security Council to include a permanent seat for India.

 In 2008–09, trade between the two countries stood at approximately US$80 million.
-Namibia's main imports from India were drugs and pharmaceuticals, chemicals, agricultural machinery, automobile and automobile parts, glass and glassware, plastic and linoleum products.
-India primarily imported nonferrous metals, ores and metal scarps.
+Namibia's main imports from India were drugs and pharmaceuticals, chemicals, agricultural machinery, automobile and automobile parts, glass and glassware, and plastic and linoleum products.
+India primarily imported nonferrous metals, ores, and metal scraps.
 Indian products are also exported to neighbouring South Africa and re-imported to Namibia as South African imports.
 Namibian diamonds are often exported to European diamond markets before being again imported to India.
 In 2009, the first direct sale of Namibian diamonds to India took place.
 In 2008, two Indian companies won a US$105 million contract from NamPower to lay a high-voltage direct current bi-polar line from Katima Mulilo to Otjiwarongo.
 Namibia is a beneficiary of the Indian Technical and Economic Cooperation (ITEC) programme for telecommunications professionals from developing countries.

 India has a high commissioner in Windhoek and Namibia has a high commissioner in New Delhi.
 Namibia's high commissioner is also accredited for Bangladesh, the Maldives and Sri Lanka.